thindil/nish/README.md

   with new line.
 * Description: The alias description.
 Showed on the aliases list.

-For example, the definition of the alias can looks that:
+For example, the definition of the alias can look that:

-    Id: 1
+    ID: 1
     Name: mc
     Path: /
     Recursive: 1